-Aside from the logistical concerns with automating duties that don't lend themselves to it, and despite the massive amounts of money being poured into it, lawmakers and the motoring public, in general, have a long ways to go in accepting driver-less vehicles.
-Safety concerns still abound, and self-driving vehicles, even semi-autonomous, would probably have to either be proven to be flawless in their operation, or better drivers, statistically, than humans.
+Aside from the logistical concerns with automating duties that don't lend themselves to it, and despite the massive amounts of money being poured into it, lawmakers and the motoring public in general have a long way to go in accepting driver-less vehicles.
+Safety concerns still abound, and self-driving vehicles, even semi-autonomous, would probably have to either be proven flawless in their operation, or statistically better drivers than humans.

 An interesting aspect to determining the safety of self-driving vehicles is the difficulty in proving in any statistically significant way that the technology has been shown to be safe.
 For example, to meet the safety standards comparable to today's vehicles, a fleet of 100 test cars would have to drive approximately 12 1/2 years at 25MPH, non-stop, without failure.
 The high bar of safety is going to prove a very difficult mark to meet in the U.S., regardless of who is building the vehicles.

 Sometimes I hear the industry talk about autonomous vehicles as though they're about to put the safest driver on the road," says Nidhi Kalra, senior information scientist at the nonprofit RAND Corp.
 "The reality is it's more like putting a teenage driver on the road."